 In addition to the above, clients' data is also protected by the provisions of the Data Protection Act (DPA), which is generally in line with European legislation on data protection.
-Of note, the DPA and its implementing ordinances have recently been revised to harmonise it with the data protection standards adopted by the EU (ie, the EU General Data Protection Regulation 2016/679 and EU Directive 2016/680).
-It is worth noting that this reform will allow Switzerland to uphold its status as a country providing for an equivalent level of data protection and to be recognised as such by EU member states.
-The revised DPA and its implementing ordinances will enter into force on 1 September 2023.
+Of note, the DPA and its implementing ordinances have recently been revised to harmonise it with the data protection standards adopted by the EU (ie, the EU General Data Protection Regulation 2016/679 (GDPR) and EU Directive 2016/680).
+It is worth noting that this reform, which entered into force on 1 September 2023, allows Switzerland to uphold its status as a country providing for an equivalent level of data protection and to be recognised as such by EU member states